machine/machine.specifications/README.markdown

 ##### Using InstallResharperRunner*.bat

-MSpec provides a bat file for each of the three versions of ReSharper it supports, 4.1, 4.5, 5.0.
+MSpec provides a batch file for each of the three versions of ReSharper it supports, 4.1, 4.5, 5.0.

 #### TestDriven.Net

 ##### Using InstallTDNetRunner.bat

-*NOTE: if you obtained the latest succesful binaries from CI build as indicated above, the InstallTDNetRunner.bat is already with the binaries and doesn't need to be copied*
+*NOTE: if you obtained the latest succesful binaries from CI build as indicated above, the InstallTDNetRunner.bat is already with the binaries and doesn't need to be copied.*

 MSpec provides a `InstallTDNetRunner.bat` file which can be used to add support for MSpec to TestDriven.Net.
 The file (and another version which runs silently) are available in the `\Distribution\Specifications` directory of the source repository.
 To add TD.Net support: